 A few days after the Germans’ arrival, 92 educated Jews were selected and shot about 2km outside of the city.
 As Lida was an important city, there were several German units within the posted there, and it was also the seat of a Gebietskommissariat.
 A Judenrat was created and had to select Jews for forced labor, such as cleaning the streets.

 In September 1941, a ghetto was established in 3 separate quarters of the city.
 The largest one was on Postavska and Chlodna Street.
 The second one was on two streets close to Borovka Forest.
 The third was in the Piaski Quarter.

 In March 1942, after Jews were accused of having robbed an Orthodox priest, all the Jews were gathered in the central square.
 The Jews had to give up all their belongings.
 After denunciations, nearly 40 Jews were shot on the spot, along with 200 Jews who were still in the ghetto.

 On May 8, 1942, all the Jews from the different ghettos were gathered in three different locations.
-Jews able to work were kept apart, the others were conducted in columns to Borovka Forest.
+Jews able to work were kept apart, the others were led away in columns to Borovka Forest.
 According to witnesses interviewed by Yahad, three pits were dug in advance by local inhabitants who lived close to the forest.
 The Jews were killed by SS Lithuanian and Latvian auxiliaries under German supervision.
-More than 5600 Jews were murdered during that aktion.
-Before the liquidation of the ghetto in September 1943, hundreds of Jews managed to escape to Naliboki Forest, where they joined the Bielsky partisans.
-The remaining Jews were driven to the railway station and sent to the extermination camps of Maidanek and Sobibor in occupied Poland.
+More than 5600 Jews were murdered during that Aktion.
+Before the liquidation of the ghetto in September 1943, hundreds of Jews managed to escape to the Naliboki Forest, where they joined the Bielsky partisans.
+The remaining Jews were driven to the railway station and sent to the Maidanek and Sobibor extermination camps in occupied Poland.

 ¿Tiene información adicional con respecto a un pueblo que le gustaría compartir con Yahad?